IBM/aspera-cli/README.md

-The use of the configuration file is not mandatory, all parameters can be set on command line, but the configuration file provides a way to define default values, especially for authentication parameters.
+The use of the configuration file is not mandatory, all parameters can be set on command line, but a configuration file provides a way to define default values, especially for authentication parameters.
 A sample configuration file can be created with:

 ```bash